stuebersystems/doc.sherlock.en/README.md

 ## Download Repository as Zip Archive

-If you don't want to use Git you can even download the repository as Zip Archive:
+If you don't want to use Git you can even download the repository as a Zip Archive:

 1. Open the URL `https://github.com/stuebersystems/doc.sherlock.de` in your web browser

 2. Click on the `Clone or download` button then select `Download ZIP`.

-3. Exract the Zip Archive to any local folder, e.g. `c:\docs\sherlock`.
+3. Extract the Zip Archive to a local folder, e.g. `c:\docs\sherlock`.

 ##  Using MkDocs

-You have installed Python and the MkDocs package, you have cloned this repository or downloaded as a Zip Archive.
+You have installed Python and the MkDocs package, cloned the repository or downloaded it as a Zip Archive.
 Now you can generate the documentation locally on your computer:

 1. Start the command prompt and change to the directory `c:\docs\sherlock`.